meiji163/issue-search/README.md

 - [ ] remove inference dependencies
     - ideally only need the embedding vectors
 - [ ] package into a gh-extension
+- [ ] support query for new issues